joshcanhelp/proper-widgets/readme.txt

 Use this plugin as-is on any site or just use the code contained here to add functionality to custom themes.

-Get the absolute latest at the [https://github.com/joshcanhelp/proper-widgets](Github repo)
+Get the absolute latest at the [Github repo](https://github.com/joshcanhelp/proper-widgets)

 == Installation ==